 Cajun Shrimp Étouffée is Classic New Orleans at its best.
-Shrimp étouffée is made with succulent shrimp cooked in a spicy roux-based sauce with the holy trinity of onions, green bell peppers, and celery, along with garlic.
-It’s a perfect dish to serve at your Mardi Gras festivities or any time that you are craving bold, spicy flavors.
+Shrimp étouffée is made with succulent shrimp cooked in a spicy roux-based sauce with the holy trinity of onions, green bell peppers, celery, and garlic.
+It’s a perfect dish to serve at your Mardi Gras festivities or when craving bold, spicy flavors.
 Serve it with rice and crusty French bread for an unforgettable meal.
 Laissez les Bon Temps Rouler!

 Jump to: